 Whether you're going up against insurance providers or an individual, there are several different payment schemes that your attorney may use.
 Here, we examine the most common.

 The term contingency fee is familiar enough in all areas of legal practice.
 Merriam Webster defines the contingency fee as a fee paid to the lawyer once they've won the case on behalf of the client.
 The contingency fee is a core facet of any personal injury lawsuit, and car crashes fall under this broad umbrella term.

 Insurance companies are the typical "other side" of these lawsuits.
-Insurance covers the accident but in many cases the insurance companies prefer to settle out of court.
-Out of court settlement favors insurance companies since they don't need to expend time in a protracted legal battle.
-In such a case, the matter may be settled early, at a lower cost to the insutance provider.
+Insurance covers the accident but in many cases, the insurance companies prefer to settle out of court.
+Out-of-court settlement favors insurance companies since they don't need to expend time in a protracted legal battle.
+In such a case, the matter may be settled early, at a lower cost to the insurance provider.
 There are exceptions to this situation, however.

 Insurance companies are always looking at ways to reduce the amount they must pay out.
 If these insurance companies can find a way to ensure that they won't have to pay at all, they will take it.
 The result is usually the insurance company leaning on a decision by the court.

 When an experienced car accident lawyer wins a case on behalf of the client against an insurance company or individual, they work out their due via a contingency fee agreement.
 The catch is that the client doesn't pay the contingency fee until the experienced car accident attorney closes the case, usually after getting some monetary settlement as a result..

 The contingency fee is typically calculated as a percentage of the overall settlement.
 The Houston Chronicle informs us that the industry standard for contingency fees is around 30%.
 However, just because this is the average doesn't mean it remains the same throughout the US.
 It's not uncommon to encounter personal injury attorneys that have a somewhat low 20% contingency fee, while others get all the way up to 40%.